peace-Van/peace-Van.github.io/_posts/climate/2023-11-01-crystalcluster.md

 > The $\Delta S$ is sometimes called information gain.

-> There are data structures ([Link/cut tree](https://courses.csail.mit.edu/6.851/spring07/scribe/lec04.pdf), [Euler tour tree](https://courses.csail.mit.edu/6.851/spring07/scribe/lec05.pdf)) specialized for tracking the connected components of a forest which optimize the running time of $\Delta S$ calculation, which I may utilize later.
+> There are data structures ([Link/cut tree](https://courses.csail.mit.edu/6.851/spring07/scribe/lec04.pdf), [Euler tour tree](https://courses.csail.mit.edu/6.851/spring07/scribe/lec05.pdf)) specialized for tracking the connected components of a dynamic forest which optimize the running time of $\Delta S$ calculation, which I may utilize later.
 For now the implementation is brute-force as described above.

 ## Algorithm
 We are going to solve the optimization problem on $G_{MST}$.
 Remove some edges of $G_{MST}$, so that